 - Keep party beverages on ice.

-- Use paper or plastic utensils for a simple clean-up after party.
+- Use paper or plastic utensils for a simple clean-up after the party.

 - Keep trash can or bags visible, so your guests can remove junk immediately.